2

 They’ve branched out to provide all the other classic cardio machines as well these days, but their treadmills are still what they’re most known for.

-They have 7 treadmills to choose from- starting with the budget friendly F63 and ending with the aforementioned ST90.
+They have 7 treadmills to choose from now- starting with the budget friendly F63 and ending with the slat-belted ST90, with several great options in between.

 This is obvious because all of their treadmills come with heavy-duty frames, large running surfaces, and powerful motors for their respective price ranges.

-Another great thing about Sole is that they back their products up with great warranties.
+Another great thing about Sole is that they back their products up with great warranties – not quite as generous as Horizon, but still quite good for the price ranges.

-You can expect lifetime frame and motor guarantees on all their treadmills, as well as at least 3 years on parts- something few brands can compete with.
+You can expect lifetime frame and motor guarantees on all their treadmills, as well as 2-3 years on parts for most models.

 If you’re looking for a moderately priced machine that’s built to last, you can’t go wrong with a Sole (for more info, check out my complete Sole Treadmill Guide).